 Some outfit considerations

 This could be the first suit you’ve bought so it may be quite a landmark occasion.
 Alternatively, you might decide that renting some formal wear is the best option for you.
-A suit isn’t strictly necessary; you could just go with smart dress pants and a blazer for example.
+A suit isn’t strictly necessary; you could go with smart dress pants and a blazer, for example.
 However, if you are also about to embark on a round of job interviews, it could turn out to be a savvy investment.
-Choose wisely then, as chances are you might only graduate once and there will be plenty of photographic evidence from the day, so you’ll want to look back proudly at how smart and intelligent you look, not think, “what was I wearing!”
+Choose wisely then, as chances are you might only graduate once and there will be plenty of photographic evidence from the day, so you’ll want to look back proudly at how smart, and intelligent you look, not think, “what was I wearing!”

 Let’s look at some of the basics

-There aren’t any hard and fast rules but here are some guidelines on what appropriate graduation attire might be.
+There aren’t any hard and fast rules, but here are some guidelines on what appropriate graduation attire might be.
 If we are talking shirts, then a classic white dress shirt is going to look smart and elegant under your black gown and will cut quite the stylish and mature figure.
 The important thing when it comes to shirts is to make sure you have one that fits you properly around the neck.

 Remember that it’s a celebration

 As graduation is a real cause for celebration, there’s no need to wear anything overly stuffy either.
 We’re not turning out graduation robots.
 Go for a nice, bright colored tie to off-set and contrast against the formality of your black gown and cap.
 Do pay attention though to how you fasten your tie.
-Try and make sure that the knot itself is nice and symmetrical as this is likely to be the only part that is really visible above your gown so you don’t want it to look sloppy.
-We recommend a good Windsor knot for your important graduation day.
+Try and make sure that the knot itself is nice and symmetrical as this is likely to be the only part that is really visible above your gown, so you don’t want it to look sloppy.
+We recommend a proper Windsor knot for your important graduation day.

-Pants, Jackets, Suits or a Blazer?
+Pants, Jackets, Suits, or a Blazer?

 Next, you are going to want either a suit or a pair of formal dress pants and coordinated jacket.
-You have a couple of options here, depending upon what you might already have access to in your own wardrobe or how much the budget stretches for something new.
+You have a couple of options here, depending upon what you might already have access to in your wardrobe or how much the budget stretches for something new.

 Gowns aren’t especially warm, so depending on what the weather might be like when and where you are graduating, the likelihood is that you will want to wear some form of jacket underneath.
-A classic formal color like black, navy or dark charcoal grey will look the best.
+A classic formal color like black, navy, or dark charcoal grey will look the best.
 A new graduation suit need not blow the budget either.
 There are plenty of options; the most important thing is to ensure that it fits well.
-There is nothing worse than a badly fitting suit so don’t just borrow your dad’s or your older brother’s, unless you really are the same size.
+There is nothing worse than a poorly fitting suit so don’t just borrow your dad’s or your older brother’s, unless you really are the same size.
 Make sure you are wearing something that fits your frame.